-Recruiter confidence plummets to record low amid Brexit inertia
+Recruiter confidence has plummeted to a record low amid Brexit uncertainty

 The Recruitment and Employment Confederation (REC)’s monthly survey of hiring intentions, JobsOutlook, has shown that hirers’ confidence has plummeted for the second month in a row to its lowest level since the survey began measuring sentiment about the economy amongst Britain’s businesses three years ago.